mnot/I-D/uri-get-off-my-lawn/draft.md

 specification might legitimately define the semantics of a URI on the IANA.ORG Web site as part of the establishment of a registry.

+There may be existing IETF specifications that already deviate from the guidance in this document.
+In these cases, it is up to the relevant communities (i.e. those of the URI scheme as well as that which produced the specification in question) to determine an appropriate outcome; e.g., updating the scheme definition, or changing the specification.

 ## Notational Conventions